slu-soc1120/syllabus/intro.Rmd

     * I do not require students to buy physical copies of *Mama Might Be Better Off Dead.* You are free to select a means for accessing *Mama* that meets your budget and learning style.

 2. Khan, Shamus, Patrick Sharkey, and Gwen Sharp, eds. *<a href = "https://www.sociologyexperiment.com" target = "_blank">A Sociology Experiment*</a>; e-book only.
     * This is a unique "textbook" where you purchase it by chapter instead of buying the entire book.
 Each chapter is written by one or more leading sociologists in the fields that the chapter covers.
-    * Purchasing these chapters requires access to a credit card.
-If you do not have access to one, or have a concern about accessing this non-traditional resource, please let me know as soon as possible!
+Each chapter costs $1.
+If you have a concern about accessing this non-traditional resource, please let me know as soon as possible.
     * Once you purchase a chapter, you will be able to download a `.pdf` copy of the text to keep.
     * You will need to purchase the following Chapters:
       * All of Part 1- "A Sociology Experiment," "Research Methods," and "Social Structure and the Individual"